Task Manager (Windows): Startup

 The Startup tab manages software that starts with Windows shell.

 Users

 The Users tab shows all users that currently have a session on the computer.
 On server computers, there may be several users connected to the computer using Terminal Services (or the Fast User Switching service, on Windows XP).
 Users can be disconnected or logged off from this tab.

 History

-Task Manager was originally an external side project developed at home by Microsoft developer David Plummer; encouraged by Dave Cutler and coworkers to make it part of the main product "build", he donated the project in 1995.
+Task Manager was originally an external side project developed at home by Microsoft developer David William Plummer; encouraged by Dave Cutler and coworkers to make it part of the main product "build", he donated the project in 1995.
 The original task manager design featured a different Processes page with information being taken from the public Registry APIs rather than the private internal operating system metrics.